Any Road: Release and reception

 "Any Road" was the last Harrison song to be released as a single.
 The song was released on 12 May 2003 as a single in the United Kingdom and peaked at number 37 on the UK Singles Chart.

 The song was nominated at the 2004 Grammy Awards for Best Male Pop Vocal Performance, and was also featured on the 2004 Grammy Nominees compilation album.
 Although the song lost the award to Justin Timberlake's "Cry Me a River", Harrison's "Marwa Blues" (the instrumental B-side to "Any Road") won in the category of Best Pop Instrumental Performance.

 A music video was made as a Slide show of Harrison's life through the decades feature footage from his early life, The Beatles music videos and clips of the band and general footage of Harrison.
-The music video also has clips from his solo career including several music videos through out his career. it also has clips of film and television Harrison was apart of including Yellow Submarine, Monty Python's Life of Brian where Harrison cameos as Mr Papadopoulis and The Simpsons episode Homer's Barbershop Quartet which Harrison guest stars in.
+The music video also has clips from his solo career including several music videos throughout his career. it also has clips of film and television Harrison was a part of including Yellow Submarine, Monty Python's Life of Brian where Harrison cameos as Mr Papadopoulis and The Simpsons episode "Homer's Barbershop Quartet" which Harrison guest stars in.